 You may not realize that you’ve seen this beach before — in the movie Shawshank Redemption, starring Tim Robbins and Morgan Freeman.
 It was the runaway film success of 1994, based on a short story by Stephen King.
 Most of the movie takes place in a prison, except the memorable scenes that in the film that supposedly take place in Zihuatanejo (Mexico), but really are St. Croix, USVI.
 The last scene of the movie was filmed at Sandy Point, as have been numerous television commercials and photo shoots for catalogs.

 Directions & Parking

-From mid-island, take Melvin Evans Highway west.
+From mid-island, take Melvin H. Evans Highway west.
 Continue straight, the highway will turn into a two way road.
 Along this road, you will see the entrance gate into Sandy Point National Wildlife Refuge.
 Enter through the gate and follow the dirt road past the salt ponds.
 There are several parking areas within the refuge with access to the beach.

-Because Sandy Point is a critical nesting habitat for the endangered leatherback sea turtle, access to the beach is restricted to Saturday and Sunday from 10 am – 4 pm only, and is closed to the public from April 1st through August 31st for nesting season.
+- Because Sandy Point is a critical nesting habitat for the endangered leatherback sea turtle, access to the beach is restricted to Saturday and Sunday from 10 am – 4 pm only, and is closed to the public from April 1st through August 31st for nesting season.

 - Nothing can be staked/anchored into the sand including umbrellas, chairs, or pop-ups.

 Sandy Point National Wildlife Refuge is managed by the U.S. Fish & Wildlife Service.
 Here is a list of their Beach Regulations: